fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5b.md

 ![browser showing form with create new](../../images/5/13be.png)

-The form hides again after a new blog is created.
+The form hides again after a new blog is created or the <i>cancel</i> button is pressed.

 #### 5.6 Blog List Frontend, step 6